 11. Clarks – High street veterans, Clarks have upped their game in the past couple of years also.
 They have a great range of widths and sizes.
 Check out the Clarks Plus dual density cushioning and their fantastic collaboration with Liberty’s http://www.clarks.co.uk/

 12. Sargasso & Grey – Owner, Katie Owen contacted us about her business, Sargasso & Grey which specialises in high heels for wider feet.
 Worth checking out. https://sargassoandgrey.com/

 13. Bells Shoes – Bells Shoes are a Derbyshire-based family business who they tell me stock a large collection of women’s wide-fitting & larger-sized shoes (up to size 16 UK) including many of the brands mentioned in this list such as Hotter, Josef Seibel, Clarks and Fitflops.
 Check them out here https://www.bellsshoes.co.uk/

-14. Sole Bliss – Sole bliss are shoes with heels specifically designed for women with bunions.
-Featuring special technology and celebrity endorsement from Dr Dawn Harper, Sole Bliss are definitely worth a look https://solebliss.com/
+14. Sole Bliss – Sole bliss were originally focussed on shoes with heels specifically designed for women with bunions.
+Featuring special technology and celebrity endorsement from Dr Dawn Harper.
+Their new chunky trainers and boots are a game changer https://solebliss.com/

 So, is the ultimate list or have we missed some?
 Would you add ECCO or Moshulu for example?
 Is there an independent shoe shop or boutique doing a great job out there?
 Where did you buy your favourite pair of shoes from?
 Let us know.